awoiwood/Chameleon-Color-Pro/README.md

 Children’s Privacy

-The App does not collect any data including childrens data as well.
+The App does not knowingly collect personal information from children under 13.
+Because we do not collect personal data, the App is not directed at children and does not process children’s data.

 Security